winstonpuckett/sentience-rpsystem/book.md

 #### Social Awareness

-Social Awareness is ones ability to perceive the intent of a comment and also if there is a hidden intent behind the comment.
+Social Awareness is ones ability to perceive the intent of another's cues.
 One with high enough social awareness can spot deception, know before an enemy engages in combat, predict the actions of individuals, etc.

 #### Social Displacement